-We are thrilled to announce the General Availability of BrowserSDK 2.0, the next version of our webSDK.
-While the BrowserSDK 2.0 already enables you to integrate the ability to make and receive calls in your web application it also provides the following three major benefits.
+We’re thrilled to announce the general availability of Browser SDK 2.0, the next version of our web SDK, which enables you to integrate the ability to make and receive calls into your web applications.
+It provides three major new benefits:

 Let’s look at each of the benefits in a little more detail.